 Working assumptions for RAN study:

-The generic traffic model for AI/ML services is by:
+The generic traffic model for AI/ML services is modelled by:

 Packet size:

+A packet models a set of Tokens, when Token is generated at the application layer as the minimum unit of data.

 Packet size is of integer multiple of the token size.

 FFS the candidate values of token size and the candidate token numbers in one packet.

-FFS whether modelled as a random variable following truncated Gaussian distribution.
+FFS whether the Packet size is modelled as a random variable following truncated Gaussian distribution.

+Packet arrival:

-Packet arrival: he arrival rate depends on the generation rate of Token.
+When a packet models a set of Token, the packet arrival rate depends on the generation rate of Token.

-N multiple packets arrive together as a bust.
-The e.g., Poisson process.
+N multiple packets arrive together as a burst.
+The burst is modelled as a random variable following, e.g., Poisson process.

-Within the burst, the N packets arrive periodically
+Within the burst, the N packets arrive periodically following the same average packet arrival periodicity.

-Note: N multiple packets include M Type-1 packets and (N-M) Type-2 packets.
+Note: The N multiple packets include M Type-1 packets and (N-M) Type-2 packets.
 Type-1 and Type-2 packets may have different importance.

 FFS: More than 2 importance levels.